 Get in touch.
 I would be happy to create a habitat for it in consultation with you – something that gives your memory a little air and light.
 The right thing will be found in a personal conversation.

-– and it is dedicated to a faithful companion that I reliably encounter every summer and fall on my forest walks: the dung beetle.
-An animal with attitude.
-And with kinship that he can be proud of, because our local dung beetle belongs to the same family as the scarab – the sacred beetle from the Nile to which the ancient Egyptians dedicated temples and amulets.
+And it is dedicated to a faithful companion whom I reliably encounter every summer and fall on my walks in the woods: the dung beetle.
+An animal with poise.
+And one with relatives of which it can certainly be proud, for our native dung beetle belongs to the same family as the scarab—that sacred beetle of the Nile to which the ancient Egyptians dedicated temples and amulets.

 Strong shades of blue dominate the work, and thanks to small remnants of various candy wrappers, it shimmers in exactly the same colors that characterize the beetle’s shell.
 Set on woven strips of paper, on a format of around 40 × 60 cm, the most diverse insects from various found objects cavort here – each of them unique.